 Parry Sound Nature Club

-We meet at 7:00pm on the third Wednesday of the month from September to June at the Museum on Tower Hill, 17 George St., Parry Sound.
-Please view Upcoming Events for a list of scheduled events.
+We meet at 7:00pm on the third Wednesday of the month from September to June.
+View Upcoming Events for more information.

-The goals and objectives of the Parry Sound Nature Club include:
+The goals of the Parry Sound Nature Club include:

 To promote a public interest in and a knowledge of the natural history of the Parry Sound area;